A Book Review of Prohibitions of the Tongue by Shaykh Muhammad Mawlud

 A woman may wear niqab for many reasons, some deeply spiritual and others cultural.
 But even from a shari’a perspective, a woman’s decision to wear the niqab does not stem from “internalized misogyny,” but rather from a concern for the spiritual and mental well-being of others in society.
 She recognizes that her immense beauty can be a distraction and lead to others sinning as they prolong their gaze (or “check her out” in everyday slang) and so, wears a niqab to protect them.
 Her act demonstrates an incredible level of care for others, a level almost alien to today’s individualistic society.
 From this, we derive that the deeply caring Muslim, woman or man, asks not “why should I care what others think?” but “how can I help and care for the well-being of those around me?”

-[footnote: This is not a fatwa on the obligation of niqab.
-For a complete discussion read Prohibitions and listen to the commentary by Sh Hamza Yusuf and Sh Rami Nsour]
+[Note: this is not a fatwa on the obligation of niqab.
+For a complete discussion read Prohibitions and listen to the commentary by Shaykh Hamza Yusuf and Shaykh Rami Nsour]

 Thousands of years ago, Confucius wrote in his Ta Hio of a wise approach in establishing a moral and just society: